 Too much food.
 Too much to drink.
 Too much stressing to make the perfect event for the holidays.
 Plus, Uncle Bob supported Trump; Aunt Sally was gung-ho for Joe; and Cousin Ted is still in mourning for Bernie.
 Oh, and don’t forget your sister’s new boyfriend, The Vegan.
 Now they’re all sitting at your holiday table.
 And with the pandemic still hanging on 2021 may be the most stressful holiday season in history!
 As if digesting a big holiday meal wasn’t taxing enough for your digestive system…

 The answer to your digestive woes is keeping your gut happy and healthy.
-Anderson offers 10 out-of-the-box tips:
+Here are 10 out-of-the-box tips to survive the holidays:

-- Organize a smart seating chart.
+- Organize a smart seating chart, with appropriate social distancing.
 Put Uncle Bob at the opposite end of the table from Aunt Sally.
 Announce a moratorium on political discussion for this special day (yeah, good luck!).

 - Don’t watch TV—especially the news—while eating or imbibing.

 - Avoid cold drinks which tend to douse your digestive fire and create undue strain on the system that’s working hard to process the festive meal.
 Sip hot water instead to nurture digestion.